Mira Mesa Community Planning Group

 MMCPG does not have a permanent location since the Mira Mesa Library is now

 closed Mondays.
-Meetings are now being held at Vulcan Offices, 7220 Trade
+Unless specified otherwise above, meetings are now being held at Vulcan Offices, 7220 Trade

 Street, Suite 205, SD 92121.
 Map: